The Bankrate promise

-A non-fungible token, or NFT, is a kind of digital asset or artwork, and they’ve become incredibly hot recently.
+A non-fungible token, or NFT, is a kind of digital asset or artwork.
 Technically, NFTs aren’t cryptocurrency, but you can trade them for crypto quickly.
 So how do you get free NFTs in the first place?
 There are giveaways for those, too.

 If you’re on the hunt for NFTs, you have a couple good avenues.
 First, many new crypto projects offer NFTs as a type of “invite bonus” to their top supporters.
 You could follow a new crypto on its Discord channel with the hope of participating in an invite bonus pool for the people who drive the most traffic to the channel.

 Another alternative is to search Twitter regularly for NFTs giveaways, which may be offered for retweeting and promoting the project itself.
 A retweet could get you a chance to win an NFT.